hltcoe/turkle/README.md

 STATIC_ROOT = "/var/www/example.com/static/"
 ```

-You should then run the `collecstatic` management command:
+You should then run the `collectstatic` management command:

 ``` shell
 $ python manage.py collectstatic